Antimilitarism: Distinction between antimilitarism and pacifism

 Pacifism is the belief that disputes between nations can and should be settled peacefully.
 It is the opposition to war and the use of violence as a means of settling disputes.
 It can include the refusal to participate in military action.

 Antimilitarism does not reject war in all circumstances, but rejects the belief or desire to maintain a large and strong military organization in aggressive preparedness for war.

 Criticisms on violence

-Anarcho-syndicalist Georges Sorel advocated the use of violence as a form of direct action, calling it "revolutionary violence", which he opposed in Reflections on Violence (1908) to the violence inherent in class struggle.
+Syndicalist Georges Sorel advocated the use of violence as a form of direct action, calling it "revolutionary violence", which he opposed in Reflections on Violence (1908) to the violence inherent in class struggle.
 Similarities are seen between Sorel and the International Workingmens' Association (IWA) theorization of propaganda of the deed.